Dementia Research in Alberta

 The Alzheimer Society of Alberta and the Northwest Territories support various initiatives in collaboration with Campus Alberta Neuroscience (CAN), a province-wide network connecting the Universities of Alberta, Calgary, and Lethbridge to increase the impact of neuroscience and mental health research, education, and translation.
 Through collaborative partnerships with researchers, government and health system stakeholders, industry, and community organizations, CAN aims to improve brain health in Alberta and beyond.

-More information is available on the Campus Alberta Neuroscience website.
+More information is available on the Alberta Neuroscience website.

 With your support, we are getting closer to our goal of a world without Alzheimer's disease and other dementias.